Davidslv/davidslv.github.com/_posts/2025-11-08-vanilla-roguelike.markdown

 [Vanilla Roguelike](https://github.com/Davidslv/vanilla-roguelike) is still a work in progress.
 There's polish to add, features to complete, bugs to fix.
 But it's playable, it's built on solid architecture, and it represents five years of learning.
 That's enough.

 For now.

+---

+*Building your own roguelike?
+[Vanilla Roguelike](/books/vanilla-roguelike/) is the open-source codebase this grew from, and the book walks the whole journey — the ECS pattern, maze generation, event systems, and more.
+[Read it free on the web](/books/vanilla-roguelike/), or get the paperback ([Amazon US](https://www.amazon.com/dp/B0G1SGN181) · [Amazon UK](https://www.amazon.co.uk/dp/B0G1SGN181) · [IngramSpark](https://shop.ingramspark.com/b/084?params=YvsSxC2CpPMq7ScV1fsmNManFt9uhNouQ3BjXqz4aBO)).*